 ... and that leads to a successful outcome.

 (E.g. Harry Potter succeeds in defeating Voldemort because he sticks with his habit of putting others' lives ahead of his own.)

-2. At the climax of a Tragedy the main character fails because he either...
+2. At the crisis of a Tragedy the main character either...

 - sticks with a bad trait/behaviour

 - gives up a good one